FAQ on Visitor License

 - Does Singapore issue amateur licenses to visitors?

-- How do I apply for my 9V1 visitor license?
+- How do I apply for a visiting amateur radio license in Singapore?

 - Is it possible to operate from a hotel?